GatorEducator/gatorgrade/README.md

 Setup complete!
 Finished!

-✘  Complete all TODOs
+✔  Complete all TODOs
 ✔  Call the say_hello function
 ✔  Call the say_hello_color function
 ✘  Complete all TODOs
 ✘  Write at least 25 words in writing/reflection.md
-✘  Pass MDL
+✔  Pass pylint
 ✔  Have a total of 5 commits, 2 of which were created by you

 -~-  FAILURES  -~-

 ✘  Complete all TODOs
-   → Found 2 fragment(s) in the hello_world.py or the output
-✘  Complete all TODOs
    → Found 3 fragment(s) in the reflection.md or the output
 ✘  Write at least 25 words in writing/reflection.md
    → Found 3 word(s) in total of file reflection.md
-✘  Pass MDL
-   → The command "mdl ." failed

         ┏━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┓
-        ┃ Passed 3/7 (43%) of checks for gatorgrade-hello-world! ┃
+        ┃ Passed 5/7 (71%) of checks for gatorgrade-hello-world! ┃
         ┗━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━━┛
 ```